-For some salaried employees, such as sales reps, you may wish to represent a commission paid in addition to the base salary.
-At this time, LivePlan has no automatic calculator to build commission payments based on a percentage of your sales.
-Instead, you'd manually calculate the percentage you'd like to pay, and enter these amounts into your forecast.
+For some salaried employees, such as sales reps, you may wish to represent a commission or bonus paid in addition to the base salary.
+LivePlan can build commission or bonus payments based on a percentage of your sales.

-Base salary and commission require separate entries.
-For each employee or group of employees who will be paid commission, you will need to create two Personnel entries in your forecast: one representing the base salary and one representing the commission.
+Base salary and commission should be shown as separate entries.
+For each employee or group of employees who will be paid a commission or bonus, you will need to create two entries in your forecast: one Personnel entry representing the base salary, and one entry representing the commission/bonus.

 Creating the base salary entry